Author: Alix Green

 Much like rainforests, seagrass meadows absorb and store huge amounts of carbon dioxide.
 Like all plants, seagrasses are photosynthetic and absorb carbon dioxide from their surroundings, converting it into energy with the help of sunlight.
 They are so productive they can absorb carbon dioxide in excess of their needs.
 This excess carbon is transported into the roots, which often extend many meters below the surface, where it can then be stored for many thousands of years.

-Some species of seagrass are up to 35 time more effective at capturing and storing carbon than rainforests, yet no laws are currently in place to promote the protection of seagrass meadows as a way to mitigate climate change.
+In fact, some species are up to 35 time more effective at capturing and storing carbon than rainforests.
+However, currently no laws are in place to promote the protection of seagrass meadows as a way to mitigate climate change.

 4) A cleaner of water